emopavlov/tk-trivia/README.md

 # tk-trivia

-A simple FastAPI application with a `/ping` endpoint.
+A simple FastAPI application with a `/ping` endpoint and a trivia question endpoint that reads from a CSV database.

 ## Setup